JanDitzen/xtbreak/README.md

 ```

-As there might be cross-sectional dependence presence, we add cross-sectional averages und use standard errors from Westerlund, Petrova and Norkute (2019):
+As there might be cross-sectional dependence presence, we add cross-sectional averages and use standard errors from Westerlund, Petrova and Norkute (2019):

 ```
  xtbreak d.deaths d.L(1/3).cases,  csa(d.l.cases) vce(wpn) trim(0.1) skiph2